Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 After fifty-plus individual and group meetings, I got a clear sense of how company management, investors, and the general public are all thinking.

-Note that I do this for a living, I work as an investment analyst, so some of the language here is professional habit.
+Note that I do this for a living.
+I work as an investment analyst, so some of the language here is professional habit.
 But this isn't a research note.
 Not every view is backed by data.
 Much of it is anecdotal and my own opinion.
-Where I'm guessing, I've said so.
-Where something surprised me, I've noted it explicitly, because that's usually the most valuable part of trip notes.

 I went in with three questions: